rahulrajpr/prepare-anytime/spark/conceptual/notes.md

 * how will you define the large dataframe and small dataframe , what is the criteria on saying that ?
 * how to see the size of a dataframe in spark session ?
 * how to explore the spark ui ?
+* distinguish executors and worker nodes and threds ?